-Now that most of the population is social distancing and either working from home, furloughed or laid off; it is a great time to dive into your social media accounts.
-Social media has always been known as a great way to catch up with old friends, work colleagues, and professors.
+Now that most of the population is social distancing and either working from home, furloughed, or laid off, it is a great time to dive into your social media accounts.
+Social media has always been a great way to catch up with old friends, work colleagues, and professors.
 People who you may have otherwise never had contact with again.
-Here are some “social media while social distancing” tips to help keep you stay connected with your friends and peers while quarantined.
+Here are some “social media while social distancing” tips to help keep you connected with your friends and peers while quarantined.

 So you are asking yourself; What else can I do besides post on my timeline?
-Now that every phone and tablet has a camera video chat is a no brainer.
-Why not get creative and contact your friends for a video work out (or work-in) session over Zoom or make a date with friends for a glass of wine and dinner over Facebook Messenger.
-Be sure to plan ahead and put dates on the calendar to do it again.
-While we may be somewhat trapped inside our homes we can still make human connections.
+Now that every phone and tablet has a camera, video chat is a no-brainer.
+Why not get creative and contact your friends for a video workout (or work-in) session over Zoom or make a date with friends for a glass of wine and dinner over Facebook Messenger.
+Be sure to plan and put dates on the calendar to do it again.
+While we may be somewhat trapped inside our homes, we can still make human connections.
 Even introverts need them.

-When most people think of networking they think golf games, drinks, and schmoozing.
+When most people think of networking, they think of golf games, drinks, and schmoozing.
 But networking is really about getting to your colleagues, finding common connections.
-People who share a connection, whether it is golf or drinking, or something else like to do business with someone they can relate to on a human level.
+Whether it is golf or drinking, or something else, people who share a connection like to do business with someone they can relate to on a human level.
 For instance, Is there a person that works for a vendor or supplier you deal with every week?
-You should drop them a note online to let them know you are thinking about them.
+It would help if you dropped them a note online to let them know you are thinking about them.
 Maybe there is a client you have not spoken to in a while, now is a great time to reach out.
-Small, genuine gestures and interactions always give me the warm fuzzies.
+Small, genuine gestures and interactions always give me warm fuzzies.

 Tailor your profiles to your after quarantine goals

 Now is the perfect time to dust off your profile pages and refresh your bio, resume, and photos.
 Your social media profiles essentially act as highlight reels of your life.
 Set some post-quarantine goals and gear your profiles in those directions.
-Social Media traffic is exploding right now and odds are someone interesting is looking at your profile.
-LinkedIn is your business life, Facebook is your old and distant friends, Instagram is.. well Instagram is a place to shop trends and style.
+The social media traffic is exploding right now, and odds are interesting when looking at your profile.
+LinkedIn is your business life; Facebook is your old and distant friends; Instagram is.. well, Instagram is a place to shop trends and style.